 Deriving the confident set of breakpoints

 We performed comprehensive discovery of deletions {REF PHASE1}, targeted breakpoint assembly {REF TIGRA-SV}, breakpoint mapping with two pipelines {REF AGE CROSSMATCH}, stringent filtering (Fig. 1A), and experimental validation (see Methods).
-Because the use of different aligners and processing pipelines for maping breakpoints yielded inconsistent results, we applied stringent filtering to ensure the physical continuity of flanking and inserted (if any) sequences at breakpoints.
 For filtering we utilized unmapped reads and an empirical null model (Fig. 1B).
 Briefly, the model used inner sequences adjacent to deletion breakpoints to construct junctions simulating random sequences, i.e., null sequence junctions.
 Note that this model imitates biologically relevant sequence homologies around breakpoints.
 We realigned unmapped reads to real and null junctions and optimized criteria for considering whether a read supports a junction by interrogating alignments to null junctions, as such alignments reflect random noise.
-Next, guided by validation, we performed ad-hoc filtering of deletions to reduce systematic false positives arising from the use of split-read information during calling, assembly, and filtering.
-In particular, we did not include deletions with the breakpoint signature of variable tandem repeats in the final set.
 For validation we performed PCR amplification across breakpoints and tested for differences in intensity values for SNP probes across individuals with and without deletions – Rank Sum (IRS) test {REF PILOT} (see Methods).
 The final set consisted of 8,943 deletion breakpoints with consistent FDR estimates from PCR (6.8%) and IRS (6.4%) validations for deletion existence, and 13.7% for deletion presence with correct breakpoints from PCR.
-We have further confirmed % of the breakpoint sequences with the OMNI SNP genotyping array, and 39% of breakpoint sequences in trios with high coverage and long read data (Table S1 and Methods).
+We have further confirmed 28% of the breakpoint sequences with the OMNI SNP genotyping array, and 39% of breakpoint sequences in trios with high coverage and long read data (Table S1 and Methods).